 1 Kings 22:14 – And Micaiah said, “As the LORD lives, whatever the LORD says to me, that I will speak.”

 Compromising your words is tempting when someone’s feelings are at stake.
 However, to compromise the truth is never the right action to take in any situation.
 Speaking the truth is ALWAYS the best route to choose, and must be presented with the heart of love in order to be received properly.
 Initially, truth can be received negatively, but in the end, truth that is delivered in the right way will bring the better outcome to the recipient.
 You should never intentionally want to hurt anyone’s feelings.
 However, they will be harmed in a greater capacity if you do not address them with love and honesty.
 I challenge you this week, to respond just as the prophet Micaiah did and speak only what God tells you to speak.
-Just this week, someone I love and respect had to speak into my life.
-Their message was difficult to hear, yet it was presented to me with grace, and I know God used them to communicate to me exactly what I needed to hear at that moment.
+Perhaps this week, God will give you the opportunity to speak into someone’s life, that you love and respect?
+Although the message may be difficult for them to hear, if it is presented to them with grace, I know God will use you to communicate to them exactly what they needed to hear at that moment.
 This week, may the words that come out of your mouth be filtered through the Spirit and empowered to bring grace to your hearers (1 Timothy 4:16 & Ephesians 4:29).